-INFORMATION SHEET FOR PARENTS / GUARDIANS OF CHILDREN WITH NORMAL VISION
+INFORMATION SHEET FOR PARENTS / GUARDIANS OF CHILDREN WITH AMBLYOPIA

-We would like to invite your child to join the normally sighted control group in our research project.
+We would like to invite your child to take part in a research project.
 We hope that you would like your child to take part, but before you decide, it is important that you understand the study.
 Please read this information sheet carefully and discuss it with your child.
 If there is anything you do not understand, or if you would like more information, please email the study team: koalastudy@ndcn.ox.ac.uk